 - Types of Speed Squares

-- How to Make Straight Cuts with a Speed Square as a Saw Guide
+- 3. How to Make Straight Cuts Using a Speed Square as a Guide

-- Using the Speed Square to Set the Blade on Your Table or Circular Saw
+- 4. Use a Speed Square to Set the Blade on Your Table or Circular Saw

 - Other Markings on a Speed Square